Two goals of the Office of Advancement

 Above: The Office of Advancement Staff in March 2020

-We work with the UIS Alumni Board to strengthen ties between our alumni, the UIS community and the many local and global communities touched by our alumni.
-We do this through alumni programs, events like Homecoming and the Lunch & Learn series, alumni awards and recognition, alumni groups and ways to connect with other UIS alumni.
+We work with the UIS Alumni Board to strengthen ties between our alumni, the UIS community, and the many local and global communities touched by our alumni.
+We do this through alumni programs, events like the Lunch & Learn series, alumni awards and recognition, alumni groups and providing ways to connect with other UIS alumni.

 We also work with donors to match their interests to programs they want to support.
 We do this through:

-- Scholarships: We help the financial aid office coordinate over 100 scholarships, making sure that our donors’ wishes are honored and that qualified students benefit.
+- Scholarships: We help the financial aid office coordinate more than 100 scholarships, making sure that our donors’ wishes are honored and that qualified students benefit.
 Scholarships are a sure investment in the future.

 - Stewardship: This involves both thanking you for your gifts and making sure gifts are used in the way your request.
 Thank you!
-Two special ways we do this are through the Donor Wall and through Giving Societies.
+Two special ways we do this are through the Donor Wall and through a Giving Society.